boanlab/vagrant-env/README.md

 # vagrant-env

-- Virtualbox and Vagrant
+- Prerequisite: Vagrant over Virtualbox (or KVM/QEMU)

-	- If your OS is Ubuntu, you can use 'setup/install-vagrant-with-vbox.sh' to install them.
+	- Find the scripts for your environment in the 'setup' directory.
-	- If not, you need to install Virtualbox and Vagrant by yourself.
+	- Otherwise, you need to install Virtualbox and Vagrant by yourself.

-- Commands (Linux only)
+- How to use this?

 	```
 	make vagrant-up      = vagrant up